How to Dress Successfully For Job Interview

 To start with interviewee just needs one or two well-selected business suits that will serve the owner at the outset of the career.
 It is always necessary to go for quality over quantity.
 First of all, let us figure out the basics of interview attire for a successful first impression.

-Men are recommended to wear a conservative suit, dark shoes (give the preference over black) and dark socks (black is preferred).
-It is necessary to be shaved; wild hair, beard and mustaches are unacceptable.
+Men are recommended to wear a conservative suit, dark shoes (give the preference over black), and dark socks (black is preferred).
+It is necessary to be shaved; wild hair, beard, and mustaches are unacceptable.

-If there are any rings or earrings (except the wedding ring), take it out.
+If there are any rings or earrings (except the wedding ring), take them out.
 Women should choose a suit or slacks with a jacket or wear a business dress, and conservative heeled shoes.
 If the woman is wearing makeup, it should be natural and simple.
 Briefcases should be given preference; do not take a purse, whether it is small or large.
-Mind the accessories as well: do not wear too many rings, earrings or necklaces.
+Mind the accessories as well: do not wear too many rings, earrings, or necklaces.

 Few More Tips to Be Appropriate for the Job